 Applies to: SharePoint Server 2013

-For instructions on setting up and configuring SharePoint Server 2013 and Windows Azure, see Start: Set up and configure SharePoint 2013 Workflow Manager.
+For instructions on setting up and configuring SharePoint Server 2013 and Microsoft Azure, see Set up and configure SharePoint 2013 Workflow Manager.

 Workflows in SharePoint 2013 allow you to model and automate business processes.
 These business processes can be as simple as a document approval process with a single approver (shown in Figure 1), as complex as customer-facing product catalog using web service calls and database support, or as formidable as virtually any structured business process, full of conditions, loops, user inputs, tasks, and custom actions.

 SharePoint 2013 marks the introduction of Workflow Manager Client 1.0 as the powerful new foundation for Visual Studio workflows.
 Build on Windows Workflow Foundation 4, Workflow Manager Client 1.0 provides advantages over previous versions that reflect the commitment of SharePoint to the model for apps for SharePoint and cloud-based computing.
 For details of these changes, see What's new in workflows for SharePoint 2013 and SharePoint 2013 workflow fundamentals.